Dewey Martin (musician): Eighties revival and beyond

 During the mid-1980s Martin briefly worked with Pink Slip and the Meisner-Roberts Band.
 In the late 80's while touring with Roberts and Meisner, Martin told concert producer/musician Raven Alan St. John he had been robbed by hotel maids at the Sierra Royale Suites and couldn't pay for the extra nights.
 The hotel comped him for two more nights and fired one maid.

 He also played with Buffalo Springfield Revisited, the band formed by original bass player, Bruce Palmer.
 During the early 1990s Martin revived the mantle under the name "Buffalo Springfield Again" with Bruce Palmer and Joe Dickinson (father of singer Laura Dickinson) for further live work but retired around 1998.

 In 1997 Martin invented and filed a patent application for a drum with a three-part rim that could be used to make three different rimshot sounds.
 He received patent 5,834,667 on this drum on Nov 10, 1998; the patent was issued to him under his legal name, Walter M.D.
 Midkiff.
-In 1997 Martin was inducted into The Rock and Roll Hall of Fame along with Buffalo Springfield.
+In 1997 Martin was inducted into the Rock and Roll Hall of Fame as a member of Buffalo Springfield.